BitGo/node-style-guide/Readme.md

 ## Write small functions

-Keep your functions short.
+Keep your functions short, if possible.
 A good function fits on a slide that the people in the last row of a big room can comfortably read.
 So don't count on them having perfect vision and limit yourself to ~15 lines of code per function.
+This rule is not hard and fast at BitGo -- we have some whopping big functions.
+But it is still good practice.

 ## Return early from functions

 To avoid deep nesting of if-statements, always return a function's value as early as possible.
+Avoid else clauses entirely when possible.

 *Right:*